So....What's St. Paul's About?

 As a result, St. Paul's Church is now revitalized in our faith to remain a vital outreach for the Episcopal Church in the Angelica-Belmont-Belfast area.
-We have secured the priestly ministry of an Episcopal priest who recently retired and moved back to Allegany County, The Rev. Richard Hamlin.
+We secured the priestly ministry of an Episcopal priest who had recently retired and moved back to Allegany County, The Rev. Richard Hamlin.
 Fr.
-Rick is not a newcomer to us as he was one of two priests who founded the Allegany County Ministry in 1975.
+Rick was not a newcomer to us as he was one of two priests who founded the Allegany County Ministry in 1975.
 Fr.
-Hamllin and his wife, Stephanie, were married at St. Paul's in Angelica in 1976 and the women of the Church provided them a reception on the Church's side lawn.
+Hamlin and his wife, Stephanie, were married at St. Paul's in Angelica in 1976 and the women of the Church provided them a reception on the Church's side lawn.
 Two of their children were baptized in Christ Church, Cuba and Fr.
 Hamlin was ordained to the priesthood in Christ Church in 1976.
 In February of 2022, Fr.
 Rick retired from leading St. Paul's and is now able to enjoy time with his children, grandchildren and wife, Stephanie.

 What others have to say about the Episcopal Church . . .